FDA reportedly expected to approve boosters for 12 to 15 year-olds - NewsBreak

 The Times also reports U.S. regulators plan to allow both adolescents and adults to get an extra shot of Pfizer’s vaccine five months after receiving a second vaccine dose instead of the current six-month window.

-A booster shot is also set to be authorized for children ages 5 to 11 with immune deficiencies.Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’
+A booster shot is also set to be authorized for children ages 5 to 11 with immune deficiencies.Studies indicate Johnson & Johnson booster provides strong protection against omicron

 NewsNation reached out to the FDA for comment Thursday.
 The agency replied, “unfortunately we don’t have any information to share.”